headforwards-spd/headforwards-website/src/pages/wordpress-blog/2015-11-software-job-at-headforwards.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2015/11/software-job-at-headforwards"
+path: /2015/11/software-job-at-headforwards
-title: "Software Job at Headforwards"
+title: 'Software Job at Headforwards'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsteamatpicsmall20.jpeg, text: 'Software Job at Headforwards '}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardstrevaunancecove2.jpg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/agileonthebeachbeachparty43.jpg, text: ""}
-date: "2015-11-12T12:28:24.000Z"
+date: '2015-11-12T12:28:24.000Z'
-modified: "2017-11-03T10:54:17.000Z"
+modified: '2017-11-03T10:54:17.000Z'
-excerpt: "Are you looking for a new software job?
+excerpt: 'Are you looking for a new software job?
 Headforwards are looking for an experienced cyber-security professional (developer / analyst) to join their team in Cornwall, South West England.
-Headforwards are an outsource software development company and this role will involve working on very high end web applications for one of the largest companies in the …"
+Headforwards are an outsource software development company and this role will involve working on very high end web applications for one of the largest companies in the …'
-categories: ["Jobs","News"]
+categories:
-tags: ["jobs in cornwall","new jobs at headforwards","software development cornwall","software job"]
+    - Jobs
+    - News
+tags:
+    - 'jobs in cornwall'
+    - 'new jobs at headforwards'
+    - 'software development cornwall'
+    - 'software job'
 author:
-  id: "0c471ce3-c08d-545b-9457-33251e971504"
+    id: 0c471ce3-c08d-545b-9457-33251e971504
-  slug: "lyssa"
+    slug: lyssa
-  name: "Lyssa Crump"
+    name: 'Lyssa Crump'
-  path: "/author/lyssa/"
+    path: /author/lyssa/

 ---
 Are you looking for a new software job?